NURSING 7210 - Applied Nursing Practice I

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The workload for this course requires attendance at:

 It is expected that you will need to invest about 24 hours per week of study to successfully complete this course.
-This includes all study activities, lectures, tutorials, IBL sessions, readings and assessment.
+This includes all study activities, lectures, tutorials, IBL sessions, readings and assessments.
 Thus some weeks it will be more and others less.
 It is recommended that you plan your time commitment to the course at the beginning of the semester.

 Learning Activities Summary